 Income - The lower levels of participation persisted across earnings levels for Hispanic workers, whereas the remaining race/ethnicity categories' participation levels grew closer to those of White workers as earnings increased (Figure 2).
 However, the differences between Hispanic workers' participation levels and White workers' participation levels narrowed for native-born Hispanic workers as the earnings increased, matching the result among the remaining race/ethnicity categories.
-In contrast, the participation levels among the nonnative-born Hispanic workers persisted below those of all the remaining workers as earnings increased, resulting in the overall Hispanic worker participation levels being comparably lower.
+In contrast, the participation levels among the nonnative-born Hispanic workers as earnings increased, resulting in the overall Hispanic worker participation levels being comparably lower.
 For example, among workers with earnings of \$75,000 or more, native-born Hispanic workers had a participation level of 73.2 percent, compared with 63.6 percent for nonnative-born Hispanic workers.